MattDeDuck/Shelves/README.md

 # Shelves
 Shelves is a mod made with BepInEx for use with the Potion Craft game.
 It uses the shelves objects already in the game files to the bedroom, shop, lab and basement.

-This mod is designed to work with the 1.0.2.1 version of Potion Craft

 ### BepInEx
 - Download the latest BepInEx 5 release from [here](https://github.com/BepInEx/BepInEx/releases)
 Note: You need the `BepInEx_64` version for use with Potion Craft